 Another day in Lo – Manthang gives you the chance to explore its many sights; the Tall Champa Lakhang (God house,) the red Thugchen Gompa, Chyodi Gompa and the Raja’s Palace; as well as to gaze at the surrounding panoramic views of the Tibetan Plateau and the Himalaya.
 Besides Lo-Manthang there are two other interesting valleys worth visiting.
 The western valley Tingkhar, the sight of Raja’s summer palace, Kimling and Phuwa as well as the Gompa of Namgyal (The Monastery of Victory) is the newest and most active Gompa in Lo.
 In the eastern valley lies the Chosar village has chosar cave and the valley is the main trading route to Lhasa.

 For the first part, we ascend up to a glacial valley with views of reddish-brown historical wall city during the return back.
 From here we get an unforgettable image of the Lo.
 Along the mountain ridge after one hour the trail descends down to the village of ‘DHI’.
 On the way, you will see the meadows of farming fields of Dhi village near the riverside.
-From Yara at (3,838m) in the dry season, the trail follows the riverbed but in the monsoon, it winds up the hills to a final steep climb to the top.
+After Yara village (3,838m) the trail follows the riverbed but in the monsoon, it winds up the hills to a final steep climb to the top.
 It looks a natural sandy castle in front of you when you are atop on the Yara hills.
 In some places, you will find a kind of salty dust like mineral on the hill.